PsiQ/qref/docs/format.md

 So what do we have in a `program` object?

 - `name`: Mandatory name of the program, here set to the string `my_program`.
 - `ports`: A collection of ports.
-For most of the time, not much is lost by thinking of them as of quantum registers.
+They roughly correspond to quantum registers.
-- `children`: A list of children, or subroutines of the program.
+- `children`: A list of children, or subroutines, of the program.
 - `connections`: A list defining edges of our graph.

 ### Ports